2009

 and minted 2009 Double Eagle coin.

-gold coins to have an unparalleled impact with collectors.
+these one-year-only gold coins to have an unparalleled impact

-the gold piece, making it one of the most comprehensive single
+to describing only the gold piece, making it one of the most

-Eagle has often been described as "the most beautiful
+1907 $20 Double Eagle has often been described as "the

-coin ever minted."
-The 21st century version goes on sale
+most beautiful coin ever minted."
+The 21st century version

-would be "produced subject to the gold blank availability
+highlight that they would be "produced subject to the

 Coin specifications and price